Employee communication defined

-Simply put, employee communication is the sharing of information, ideas and feelings between employees and the managers of an organization.
-Employee communication can be verbal, over email, through mobile applications, within intranets, or various other collaboration tools.
+Employee communication is the sharing of information, ideas, and feedback between employees and their managers.
+It can be verbal, over email, through mobile applications, within intranets, or through various other collaboration tools.
+Effective communication provides support through multiple communication channels, maintains internal knowledge bases, and centralizes information so that everyone is on the same page.

 Improves employee engagement